dwyl/learn-tape/README.md

 4. Add your test script to your newly created `test.html`:
 `echo '<script src="bundle.js"></script>' > lib/test.html`

-5. Copy the full path of your `test.html` file and then paste it into your browser.
-Open up the developer console and you should see something that looks
+5. Copy the full path of your `test.html` file and then paste it into your browser. <br />
-like:
+Open up the developer console
+and you should see something that looks like this:

 ![browser](https://cloud.githubusercontent.com/assets/12450298/19898078/79f41d30-a052-11e6-954b-8dad5fa71771.png)

 #### Headless Browser